julian-rose/FreeRTOS-for-Agon/README.md

 <h4>MOS versions</h4>
 FreeRTOS for Agon is built to MOS version 1.04.
 Version 1.03 may work, but has not been tested.
-Likewise newer Console8 versions of MOS should work, but have not been tested.
+Likewise newer Console8 versions of MOS will work, but have not been tested.
 Console8-specific MOS and VDP functions are not yet supported.
-There are a small number of tightly coupled dependencies in parts of the code (such as the keyboard read functions) which may fail if differences exist between versions of the MOS code.
+There are a small number of tightly coupled dependencies in parts of the code (such as the keyboard read functions) which may fail if differences start to emerge between forks of the MOS code.

 <h2>Project</h2>
 FreeRTOS / MOS for Agon Light is a highly configurable, multi-capability project.
-"Alpha" is the essential capability (and the initial port of FreeRTOS as proof of concept running in eZ80 ADL mode).
-The Alpha capability supports all the FreeRTOS functions; and a minimal number of MOS services, namely putch (printf) and getch (scanf), and MOS function 14 setIntVector needed to attach the tick ISR.

 <h3>Capabilities</h3>
 <ul>